ucsb-cs9/s25/_lab/lab06.md

 (Apartment) Rent: $950, Distance From UCSB: 215m, Condition: average
 ```

-# A Brief Note on Sorting Apartments

-A common question that students have when working through this lab is

-*The directions say that a0 < a1 should return true if apartment a0 is a better apartment than a1.
-Intuitively though, why would the apartment that is lesser (<) be "better than" the other apartment?*

-Recall that you are sorting apartments in ascending order.
-For example, if you sorted runners in a race by the position they finished in you would do something like this:

- 1 4 3 2 5 —> 1 2 3 4 5

-It is clear that 1<2, 2<3 etc. Notice that the 1st place runner finished in a “better” position even though they have a “lesser” position than the others.
-The same concept applies here to apartments.

 # Cross-Domain Applications
 This lab develops fundamental skills valuable across multiple disciplines.
 For example: